btwiki/blog/_posts/2022-01-21-GPS-the-FAQ.md

 ---
 layout: post
 author: Yohan
-title: GPS
+title: GPS : The FAQ
-description: GPS
+description: The not complete how to about GPS
-summary: GPS
+summary: Your GPS is maybe fake, buy a genuine GOS
 tags: [GPS]
 date: 2022-01-21 20:40:00 -0800
 ---